Recovery and inference of causal effects with sequential adjustment for confounding and attrition: Estimation via TMLE and multiple robustness

-The TMLE framework prescribes an iterative procedure designed to optimally update the relevant nuisance components of the target parameter, ensuring that the resulting plug-in estimator satisfies the empirical moment condition of the estimand's EIF.
+The TMLE framework prescribes an iterative procedure designed to optimally update some relevant nuisance components in the estimation task, ensuring that the resulting plug-in estimator satisfies the empirical moment condition of the estimand's EIF.
 This process can be interpreted as functional gradient descent in the model space, with the constraint that the empirical loss decreases at each step.
 The procedure involves several key steps: \textit{(i)} initial estimation, \textit{(ii)} construction of the clever covariates, \textit{(iii)} the targeting step, \textit{(iv)} updating of the initial estimates, \textit{(v)} iteration (if needed) and inference \citep{TMLEbook1,TMLEbook2}.

-Given an $s$-admissible pair $(W;Z)$, with $Z\neq\emptyset$, the $s$-formula for the ATE $\Psi[\cdot]$ in \cref{eqSformula} based on $(W;Z)$ depends on the observed-data distribution $P$ solely through $Q_1,Q_2$, when $P_W$ is left fully nonparametrically specified.
+Given an $s$-admissible pair $(W;Z)$, with $Z\neq\emptyset$, the $s$-formula for the ATE $\Psi[P]$ in \cref{eqSformula} depends on the observed data distribution $P$ solely through models $Q_1,Q_2$ when $P_W$ is left fully nonparametrically specified.
 Consequently, these two sequential parameters are subject to update.
-We consider the squared error loss function $\ell(y,\hat{y})=\frac{1}{2}(y-\hat{y})^2$ along with linear \textit{least favorable path models} with fluctuation parameters $\delta,\gamma$, such that $\delta,\gamma=0$ implies no fluctuation:
+We consider the squared error loss function $\ell(y,\widehat{y})=\frac{1}{2}(y-\widehat{y})^2$ along with linear \textit{least favorable path models} with fluctuation parameters $\delta,\gamma$, such that $\delta,\gamma=0$ implies no fluctuation:

 where $H_1,H_2\in L_0^2(P)$ are \textit{clever functions} satisfying: